orels1/shaders.orels.sh/src/pages/docs/special/snow-coverage.md

 - Spread: Controls how wide the glitter highliught is
 - Mask Power: Controls the sharpness of the rim-based masking.
 Values below and above 0 will rim mask in different directions
 - Mask Strength: Controls how much the rim mask affects the glitter highlights
+- Distance Fade: Controls the distance fade effect of glitter highlights
+  - Set Start and End to 0 to disable the effect

 ## Rim Light Settings